firaskhalayleh-it/twinty-days-of-js/day_two.md

 4. Math: An object with methods like `random()` and `PI`.
 5. Strings: Although strings are primitive values, JavaScript automatically wraps them as objects.
 Strings have methods such as `length`, `toUpperCase()`, `toLowerCase()`, etc.

-This is the Markdown representation of the provided text.